-- Ventilate the area where batteries are being charged. - Do NOT charge a frozen battery.
+- Ventilate the area where the batteries are being charged. - Do NOT charge a frozen battery.
 Warm to 16°C (60°F) before charging. - Do NOT connect or disconnect live circuits.
-To prevent sparks, turn off charger and connect positive cable first.
-PROTECT YOUR EYES. - If charging battery in windrower, disconnect POSITIVE battery cable before connecting charger cable, then connect ground cable last, away from battery. - Stop or cut back charging rate if battery feels hot, or is venting electrolyte.
-Battery temperature must NOT exceed 52°C (125°F). - The maximum charge rate in amperes should be NO MORE than 1/3 of the battery's reserve capacity minute rating.
+To prevent sparks, turn off the charger and connect the positive cable first.
+PROTECT YOUR EYES. - If charging the battery in windrower, disconnect the POSITIVE battery cable before connecting the charger cable, then connect the ground cable last, away from the battery. - Stop or cut back the charging rate if the battery feels hot, or is venting electrolyte.
+The battery temperature must NOT exceed 52°C (125°F). - The maximum charge rate in amperes should be NO MORE than 1/3 of the battery's reserve capacity minute rating.
 If the terminal voltage exceeds 16.0 volts while charging, reduce the charge rate. - Continue charging and reduce the rate as needed until a two-hour period results in no increase in voltage or decrease in current.

-Figure 5.148: Battery Charging
+Figure 5.154: Battery Charging